pubkey/rxdb/docs-src/nodejs-database.md

 ## Hybrid In-memory-persistence-synced storage

 If you want to have the performance of an **in-memory database** but require persistency of the data, you can use the [memory-synced storage](./rx-storage-memory-synced.md).
-On database creation it will load all data into the memory and on writes it will first write the data into memory and later also write it to the persistend storage in the background.
+On database creation it will load all data into the memory and on writes it will first write the data into memory and later also write it to the persistent storage in the background.
 In the following example the FoundationDB storage is used, but any other RxStorage can be used as persistence layer.

 ```typescript